How to go incognito in different browsers?

 More Details: How to go Incognito

-To end In Private browsing, shut the window by clicking the X (Cross) in the upper right corner (Windows OS).
+In Private browsing, shut the window by clicking the X (Cross) in the upper right corner (Windows OS).
 You can click the red dot at the upper left (mac OS).

 Although Microsoft based the relaunched Microsoft Edge on Chromium, a similar open-source project comes up with the code to power google Chrome, the Redmond, Wash.
 The company has integrated anti-tracking its browser, approximately google Chrome has yet to do.
 Dubbed “Tracking Preclusion,” it works both in Edge’s standard and InPrivate modes.